alexhoke1/alexhoke1.github.io/README.md

         <ul>
             <li>
                 Personal Website:
-Created a website from scratch using HTML, CSS, and JavaScript Showcases my skills, versatility, coding-abilities, and creativity
+Created a website from scratch using HTML, CSS, and JavaScript.
+Showcases my skills, versatility, coding-abilities, and creativity

             </li>